patrixampm/Push_Swap/README.md

 The objective is to create an algorithm that can sort 500 random integers between -2.147.483.648 and 2.147.483.647 in less than 5.500 moves.

 ## My choice
-I have created three algorithms, the first two are very simple: one algorithm for a set of two integers, and another for a set of three algorithms.
+I have created three algorithms, the first two are very simple: one algorithm for a set of two integers, and another for a set of three integers.
 The third algorithm (donde está la chicha) is a __costs sorting algorithm__.
 It asigns a cost to each of the integers depending on it's distance from it's ideal position.
 With this cost calculation, I managed to sort any 500 random integers in under 5.000 moves.
 Do you want to try and improve this mark?

 ## Clone the repo...